-- 2. the Forest Service has identified AQRV's for wilderness areas; - 3. although some monitoring is being done, most areas are not being monitored and will not be without the participation of industry; - 4. decisions on adverse impacts to AQRV5 cannot be made rationally without reliable scientific evidence; and - 5. the state is required to have a visibility monitoring program by EPA rules, 40 CFR 51.305.
+- 1. the technology for monitoring of AQRV's exist; - 2. the Forest Service has identified AQRV's for wilderness areas: - 3. although some monitoring is being done, most areas are not being monitored and will not be without the participation of industry; - decisions on adverse impacts to AQRV5 cannot be made rationally without reliable scientific evidence; and - 5. the state is required to have a visibility monitoring program by EPA rules, 40 CFR 51.305.